AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/base-configurations.md

 ---
-uid: AddBaseConfiguration
+uid: AddConfigurationTemplate
 ---

-# Add and edit base configurations
+# Add and edit configuration templates

-You can create and edit base configurations for edge systems in AVEVA Data Hub.
+You can create and edit configuration templates for edge systems in AVEVA Data Hub.
 Once the configuration is complete, export the configuration in a text file to manually apply it to the edge system in the field or to deploy it to the edge module using AVEVA Edge Management.
 You can also use an exported configuration text file as a template for configuring other edge systems by importing it.
 Default configurations are available for supported edge system types.
 The maximum size for a configuration file is 16 MB.

 You can create configuration templates for the following edge system types: